NBA Rumors: Kyrie Irving To Clippers Could Happen Before February Trade Deadline, ‘Bleacher Report’ Predicts

-In the past months, rumors and speculations continue to swirl that Kyrie Irving will be leaving the Boston Celtics in 2019 NBA offseason.
+In the past months, rumors and speculations have continued to swirl that Kyrie Irving will be leaving the Boston Celtics in the 2019 NBA offseason.
 His decision not to sign a contract extension with the Celtics heated up the speculations about his potential departure from Boston.
-If the Celtics will not get a commitment from the All-Star point guard, it will be the best option for them to trade him before the February NBA trade deadline than lose him in the summer of 2019 as an unrestricted free agent without getting anything in return.
+If the Celtics will not get a commitment from the All-Star point guard, it will be the best option to trade him before the February NBA trade deadline than lose him in the summer of 2019 as an unrestricted free agent without getting anything in return.

 Once the Celtics officially make Kyrie Irving available on the trading block, several NBA teams are expected to express strong interest to add him to their team.
 According to Grant Hughes of Bleacher Report, one of the teams who should risk trading for Irving is the Los Angeles Clippers.

 “Irving, forever itching to be the leader of his own team, now has to deal with Jayson Tatum and Jaylen Brown emerging in Boston (and also Al Horford being objectively better than him), not to mention the eventuality of the Celtics adding another superstar like Anthony Davis.
-So let’s get him to Los Angeles, where he can build a media empire or just sit around in the sun all year—whatever he prefers.
+So let’s get him to Los Angeles, where he can build a media empire or just sit around in the sun all year — whatever he prefers.
 There’s a risk that Irving opts out and leaves in free agency this coming summer, but the Clippers should still gamble.”

 Celtics' Kyrie Irving named Little Mountain as member of Standing Rock Sioux https://t.co/7mXD1wqcMX